11 Reasons to avoid used mattresses

 A used mattress may not be compatible with your bed base

-Stores often sell display models at discounted prices to make room for new stock.
-Although they have been tested by customers in-store and may not be in pristine condition, they are typically considered new.
-Ex-display mattresses are typically cheaper than buying a brand-new model and are often heavily discounted to clear quickly.
-Another benefit of buying an ex-display mattress is that they are usually available for immediate delivery.
+Stores often sell off display mattresses to make room for new stock.
+Although these models have often been tested by customers in-store and may not be in perfect condition, they are still considered new, as they haven’t been slept on.
+Ex-display mattresses are usually heavily discounted to clear quickly, making them much cheaper than buying the same model brand new.
+Another plus point is that they are usually available for immediate delivery.

-Before resale, refurbished mattresses undergo thorough cleaning and inspection to ensure compliance with quality, safety, and hygiene standards.
-They should be clearly labelled or described as ‘refurbished’ or ‘reconditioned’ to indicate that they have gone through a restoration process.
+A refurbished mattress has been previously owned or reconditioned with used components.
+However, unlike a second-hand or used mattress, these models are thoroughly inspected and cleaned to ensure they meet quality, safety, and hygiene standards before being sold.
+They must also be clearly labelled and described as ‘refurbished’ or ‘reconditioned’ to indicate they have gone through a restoration process.

 Final thoughts

-Avoid buying used mattresses whenever possible.
-However, if you are considering one, choose a reputable seller and find out why they are selling it.
-Inspect the model carefully, ensuring it is safe, in good condition, and of satisfactory quality.
+If you’re still considering a used mattress, only buy from a reputable seller and find out why they are selling it.
+Inspect the mattress carefully to ensure it’s safe, in good condition, and of satisfactory quality.

 Share this article